 What is Myofunctional Therapy?

-Myofunctional therapy seeks to solve OMDs by re-training the oral and facial muscles through targeted exercises.
+Myofunctional therapy seeks to correct any functional issues involving the tounge breathing and the lips by teaching repetitive exercises.
 The neuromuscular therapy technique employs facial and tongue exercises alongside behavior modification methods to promote proper function.
 Myofunctional therapy also seeks to create an optimum resting posture for patients.
 The ideal oral resting posture is teeth together and lips together with the tongue resting against the top of the mouth.
 This posture should not only be comfortable, but encourage continuing orofacial harmony.

 In children, myofunctional therapy helps to create lasting healthy habits and put them on the right trajectory for facial growth.
 Adults can benefit from TMD relief, head and neck pain relief, and the alleviation of many other issues, as myofunctional therapy often targets the root of the issue.